-HeartBeam has three issued U.S. patents (U.S.10,433,744, U.S.10,117,592 and U.S.11,071,490), and eight pending U.S applications.
-Four of the pending applications have been published, the remaining four pending cases are unpublished.
-Outside of the U.S., HeartBeam has three pending EU utility patent applications (one of which is allowed), one pending CA utility patent application, one pending CN utility patent application, one pending AU application, and two pending PCT applications.
+HeartBeam has three issued U.S. patents (U.S.10,433,744, U.S.10,117,592 and U.S.11,071,490), two allowed US patents and five pending U.S applications.
+Four of the pending applications have been published, the remaining pending cases is unpublished.
+Outside of the U.S., HeartBeam has four issued patents in Germany, France, the Netherlands and the United Kingdom, and seven pending patent applications, in Canada, China, the European Union, Japan and Australia.
+HeartBeam also has two pending PCT applications.
 The issued patents are predicted to expire between April 11, 2036 and October 5, 2041.

-As of March 31, 2022, we had five employees.
+As of June 30, 2022, we had ten employees.
 We intend to hire or engage additional full-time professionals, employees, and / or consultants in alignment with our growth strategy.
 Although the market is highly competitive for attracting and retaining qualified professionals in our industry, we continue our endeavor to find such candidates for our Company.
 Our management team and additional personnel that we may hire in the future will be primarily responsible for executing investment in new technologies including utilizing strategic partnerships.